Unbiased Learning of Deep Generative Models with Structured Discrete Representations: Experimental Protocol

 \subsection{MOCAP Dataset}

 Our motion capture experiments were conducted using a variant of the H3.6M dataset \cite{h36m_pami}.
 The original data consists of high-resolution video data of 11 actors performing 17 different scenarios, captured with 4 calibrated cameras.
 Following the procedure of \citep{dvae} our tests use the extracted skeletal tracks, which contain 3D-coordinates for 32 different joints (for 96 observation dimensions), sampled at 25hz.
 Joint positions are recorded in meters relative to the central pelvis joint.
 Our only changes from the pre-processing of \cite{dvae} are (i) we remove dimensions with 0 variance across data sequences, resulting in 84 observation dimensions; (ii) we extract 250-step-long sequences instead of 50-step-long ones, corresponding to an increase from 2 seconds of recording to 10 seconds; (iii) we add Gaussian noise with variance of 1mm to the data to reduce overfitting; and (iv) we employ a different train-valid-test split.
+In total, our training dataset consisted of 53,443 sequences, our validation set contained 2,752 sequences, and our test set contained 25,893 sequences.

 While \cite{dvae} split across subjects, we found this lead to substantially different training, validation, and testing distributions.
 We instead split across ``sub-acts'', or the 2 times each subject did each action.
 Thus the training set contained 7 actors doing 17 actions once, and the validation and test set combined contained the second occurrence of each act.
 The validation set contained 3 subjects' second repetition of each action, and the test set contained the other 4.
 Two corrupted sequences were found in the validation set, \emph{7-phoning-1} and \emph{7-discussion-1}, which were removed.